Wellness First:

 Counseling and Consultation

-Serving Pennsylvania and the Greater Philadelphia Region
+Serving Pennsylvania, Montgomery County, and the Greater Philadelphia Region

 “To be ‘well’ is not to live in a state of perpetual safety and calm, but to move fluidly from a state of adversity, risk, adventure, or excitement, back to safety and calm, and out again.
 Stress is not bad for you; being stuck is bad for you… Wellness is thus not a state of being; it is a state of action.”